Skip to content

 Make sure that you choose one that has holes in its mesh to catch hair follicles and other dirt such as soap scum and shampoo residue.

-You will only need to put the strainer on top of your tub drain and let it do its job by catching all the dirt before they reach the drainpipe, leading to blockage.
+You will only need to put the strainer on top of your tub drain and let it do its job by catching all the dirt before it reaches the drainpipe, leading to blockage.

 You should clean it regularly or whenever you notice that it is filled with dirt to be sure that it is working effectively.